cymfc3s/citymaps/README.md

-# City Map Poster Generator - Fusion 360 / 3D Printing Edition
+# Creating City Maps to svg which can be edited in Fusion and ready for 3d printing

-Generate beautiful, minimalist map posters for any city and export them as **SVG files** ready for import into Fusion 360 for 3D printing.
+Generate beautiful, minimalist map posters for any city and export them as **SVG files** ready for import into Fusion for 3D printing.

 ## Features